-HUM& 116 HUMANITIES I 5 credits H

-Survey of major movements in philosophy, art, music, architecture, and literature from prehistory to 1300 C.E.
-Exploration, analysis, and discussion of the era's masterpieces from around the world as well as the historical and cultural influences of the birth of civilization in the Near and Far East, the Classical Eras of Greece, Rome, and China, and the rise of Buddhism, Christianity, and Islam and cross-cultural encounters upon such works and the masters who created them.
-Prerequisite: College-level reading required.
+HUM& 116 F 5 credits HUMANITIES 1 Н Survey of ma jor movements in phi losophy, art, music, architecture and literature from prehistory to 1300 architecture, and literature from prehistory to 1300 C.E.
+Students will explore, analyze, and discuss the era's masterpieces from around the world as well as the historical and cultural influences of the birth of civilization in the Near and Far East, the Classical Eras of Greece, Rome, and China, and the rise of Buddhism, Christianity, and Islam upon such works and the masters who created them.